 A gas furnace produces carbon monoxide as a byproduct.
 The furnace is designed in a way that carries the carbon monoxide away from the home through fans and venting.
 When you attempt to repair an inducer fan improperly you could allow that carbon monoxide to continually flow into the home instead of outside where it belongs.
 It's not a problem that you will notice immediately, but it can have deadly consequences over time.
 Symptoms of carbon monoxide poisoning include confusion, nausea, disorientation, and eventually death.

-Any home with a gas or oil appliance or furnace should have a quality carbon monoxide detector installed.
+Any home with a gas appliance or furnace should have a quality carbon monoxide detector installed.
 This is a must!

 This is another repair that seems very simple for some but leads to bigger problems in the long run.
 A gas valve must be properly calibrated to the specific gas pressure used by the home and the furnace.
 If you attempt to install a new valve without proper calibration it could lead to a variety of problems.
 The heat exchange could burn, the furnace could fill with soot, and the entire unit could stop working.